LoginSHOPshop

 People & Places > Things

 About 10 days ago, I woke up thinking I should cancel this trip.
-I’m a creature of habit, I like my daily routine, and usually get a little anxiety about leaving my kids, especially for a whole week…and this was the second week I would be away this summer.
-I also recognize this anxiety when […]
+I’m a creature of habit, I like my daily routine, and usually get a little anxiety about leaving my kids, especially for […]

 By